tum-pbs/game-physics-template/README.md

 Note that currently _WSL2 on Windows is not supported_ as there are issues with using webGPU on it, however, both Visual Studio 17 (2022) directly on Windows and MinGW are supported as alternatives.
 If you are facing issues on Windows in general, try cloning the repository again into a path _without any spaces_ and retry the build process.
 We will be adding a compatibility and common issues list soon.

+Tip for two GPUs but one is not in use, i.e. a desktop with an integrated GPU and a discrete GPU, and the monitor is directly plugged onto the discrete one): enable the `USE_HIGH_PERFORMANCE_GPU` option in cmake, so that webGPU automatically select the discrete one instead of the integrated one.

 ## Building and Running the Project
 1. Everytime you add new files, and once in the beginning, run
 ```